coldfrontlabs/flexslider/README.md

 1. Download the FlexSlider library from https://github.com/woothemes/FlexSlider
+(To use Composer instead, see instructions below)
 2. Unzip the file and rename the folder to "flexslider" (pay attention to the case of the letters)
-3. Put the folder in a libraries directory
+3. Put the folder in one of the following places relative to drupal root.
+    - libraries
+    - profiles/PROFILE-NAME/libraries
-    - Ex: libraries or sites/all/libraries
+    - sites/all/libraries
+    - sites/SITE-NAME/libraries
 4. The following files are required (last file is required for javascript debugging)
     - jquery.flexslider-min.js
     - flexslider.css